 The Court was not persuaded because the equitable principles only apply when they are congruent with child support statutes.
 Citing the State’s compelling interest in the collection of child support, discharging Father’s obligation under the Judgment would have been an impermissible retroactive modification of child support.

 Cases like Marriage of Escobedo and Blazevich demonstrate that California courts have broad jurisdiction over the issue of child support.
 Even if your child has reached majority, you can still seek payment from the obligor.
-If the other parent is delinquent in payment of child support, contact Wilkinson & Finkbeiner, LLP today for a free consultation.
+If the other parent is delinquent in payment of child support, contact Wilkinson & Finkbeiner, LLP today for a consultation.

 If an initial spousal support order contemplates that the supported spouse will reduce the need for support, and the spouse fails to do so, the Court may modify spousal support on the ground of change of circumstances.